 hip pressure cookers

 We regularly rotate the pressure cookers used and photographed in my recipes, but often, we’re asked what they are and how we like them.
-Here is an introduction to Laura’s kitchen helpers.
-A big thanks to the manufacturers who have sent their pressure cookers to test-out, photograph and support our pressure cooking!
+Read our detailed pressure cooker reviews to see what we really think about each one!

 Want to see your pressure cooker on this website?
 Contact us at [email protected]